rexarski/toolbox/README.md

 - [ ] Turn off the auto boot feature.
   - `sudo nvram AutoBoot=%00`
   - Turn it back on by `sudo nvram AutoBoot=%03` or use `nvram -p` to check the current value.
+- [ ] Generate and add SSH key to GitHub account.
+  - As GitHub stopped supporting users from using account passwords for authenticated Git operations.
+We need to do the following set up:
+    - Generate an SSH key on the new device as no SSH keys exist inside `.ssh`
+      - `ssh-keygen -t ed25519 -C “email@example.com”`
+      - Enter the path with filename `/Users/myname/.ssh/id_ed25519_github` after the prompt
+      - Enter a passphrase (optional), then `id_ed25519_github` and `id_ed25519_github.pub` will appear
+    - Add the SSH key to ssh-agent
+      - Start the ssh-agent by `exec ssh-agent zsh`
+      - Add newly created SSH private key to the ssh-agent by `ssh-add —apple-use-keychain ~/.ssh/id_ed25519_github`
+      - Create a config file `touch ~/.ssh/config` with:

+      - ```plaintext
+        Host *
+          AddKeysToAgent yes
+          UseKeychain yes
+          IdentityFile ~/.ssh/id_ed25519_github
+        ```

+    - Add the SSH key to GitHub account
+      - `pbcopy < ~/.ssh/id_ed25519_github.pub`
+      - On GitHub, Settings -> SSH and GPG keys -> New SSH key
+    - Additionally, inside `.git/config`, use SSH url instead of HTTPS url.
 - [ ] Install essential applications in the following list.

 ```plaintext